NiklasBorglund/niklasnotes-blog/posts/q1-2025-game-releases.md

 * **Sid Meier’s Civilization VII** — Players cite an unfinished feel and poor UI.
 I was personally excited about this one, but I’m holding off until it gets patched.

-* **Monster Hunter Wilds** — Selling well, but still only at 59% positive.
+* **Monster Hunter Wilds** — Selling well, but still only around 58-60% positive.
 Major issues with performance, even on high-end rigs.

 * **GTA V: Enhanced Edition** — The new version replaced the old one on the store, and users are struggling with migration issues.
-It’s sitting at just 57% positive.
+It’s sitting at just 63% positive at the time of writing.

 Combined with rising prices and increasing development costs, it begs the question: Are big-budget releases becoming too risky?